okuncono/BlobbyFish/README.md

 #After, we made the art for the bombs and got them to move across the screen.
 This took a while to complete.
 We wanted to figure out how to randomly generate a bomb in whichever lane to go across the #screen.
 After this, We worked on the collisions with the bomb.
 We found many videos on collisions, but we ended up using code similar to codepylet's collision rect video.
 #There were many problemns that arose with trying to blit the bombs and move it.
 There were many conditionals set to allow the bombs to move across.
 #After the bomb, we developed the game to where the game would not close after the fish died.
 We would keep the loop running and display a gameover menu and start menu.
 Pressing escape would clsoe it.
 #After this, we implemented the oxygen bar and points.
 We used code similar to Mr. Cozort's idea of a health bar.
 As well, we took code similar to the original flappy bird to display how many points the #user had.
-After this, I tidied up the code and comments.
+After this, I tidied up the code and comments and added some nice msuic.
 ################################################################################################################
 #CREDIT
 #Some code here comes from the youtubers "CodePylet"
+#The music was taken from youtube: VGM 811 - Super Mario Bros - Underwater Theme.
+#Thanks Nintendo.
 #CodePylet's channel: https://www.youtube.com/channel/UCmKytNcli9AfEat665KqEeA
+#As well, a certain part of our code (controls) were taken from the bunny game.
 #Props to them.
 #As well, I have taken example from Mr. Cozort's code and game.
 Thank you.
 ################################################################################################################